dotnet/roslyn-analyzers/Porting FxCop Rules to Roslyn.md

 For these reasons, we stopped thinking about these rules as "FxCop analyzers".
 Instead, we looked at the inventory of all the rules that exist today, and factored them according to the APIs they relate to and the purposes they serve.
 As part of this exercise, we identified the rules that provided the highest value.
 We chose to implement only those rules as analyzers, and not to re-implement low-value rules.
 In addition, we are adding new rules to fill the gaps that have appeared in the last 10 years, for example, rules related to `async` or `ImmutableCollections`.

-In the remained of this document, we explain the principles we used to decide how to factor the new Roslyn-based analyzers, enumerate the specific NuGet packages into which the analyzers will be factored, and describe in a little more detail how we decided which FxCop rules to port.
+In the remainder of this document, we explain the principles we used to decide how to factor the new Roslyn-based analyzers, enumerate the specific NuGet packages into which the analyzers will be factored, and describe in a little more detail how we decided which FxCop rules to port.

 ## Factoring principles